 - Organic, hormone-free (all organic is), grassfed.
-Near us I can find Hilhof Dairy available (lightly pasteurized but not homogenized), so if we couldn't get fresh milk from the farm, we'd get this.
+Near us I can find Hilhof Dairy (lightly pasteurized but not homogenized, and in glass bottles), so if we couldn't get fresh milk from the farm, we'd get this.
 (Note that Horizon organic milk is all ultra-pasteurized so don't buy it!)

 - Non-organic but non-homogenized, grassfed, hormone-free.

 - Organic, hormone-free, not grass fed.

 - Non-organic, not grassfed, hormone-free.
 Country Dairy brand or Meijer's new milk is in this category.
 The problem is, this milk comes from factory farms.
 If you get this, at the very least you should ONLY get whole milk.

 - Non-organic, not grassfed, growth hormones given to cows – this is typical “conventional” milk, and I recommend it the least.
 As a matter of fact, if we could only get these last two options, we wouldn't drink milk at all… (Read more about conventional dairies: Dairy Cesspools – Neatly Dividing One Solution into Two Problems.)

 ***Can't tolerate cow's milk or can't find milk you are comfortable drinking?
 Read about your next-best options here!
 (I'm also planning a new post on this topic soon.)

 As always, if you have any good information to add, please comment below.
 (Or if I've confused you more than before, let me know and I'll try to clarify for you.)